LittleViewer/original2fx_link/README.md

 - Print a warning message in the console
 - Copy the warning message to the clipboard instead of the converted link
 - **Not** log the attempt to `save_output.txt`
+>The username is the one found in the twitter account link: https://x.com/[here] and for posts: https://x.com/[here]/status/0000

 ## Log output